 Total or partial loss of sensation on just one side

 Why You Need A Lawyer When Suffering From Hemiplegia

 If your paralysis was caused by an accident, then it is important to discover if that accident could have been prevented, or was caused from the negligence of another party.
 The brain injury lawyers of Frekhtman & Associates are experienced in these types of investigations.

-As specialized personal injury attorneys in New York City, we work with many types of experts to find out the details of how the accident occurred, we speak with medical doctors to determine the extent of the injuries and how that will affect you into the future.
-There are so many questions that need answered after a traumatic injury, and we will do our best to help you.
+As specialized personal injury attorneys in New York City, we work with many types of experts to find out the details of how the accident occurred, we speak with medical doctors to determine the extent of the injuries and how that will affect you in the future.
+There are so many questions that need to be answered after a traumatic injury, and we will do our best to help you.